larygwil/cuda-samples-old/6_Advanced/fastWalshTransform/readme.txt

 Sample: Fast Walsh Transform
-Minimum spec: GeForce 8
+Minimum spec: SM 1.0

-Naturally(Hadamard)-ordered Fast Walsh Tranform for batched vectors of arbitrary eligible(power of two) lengths
+Naturally(Hadamard)-ordered Fast Walsh Transform for batching vectors of arbitrary eligible lengths that are power of two in size.

 Key concepts: